-Management and Leadership Specialist Technical Certificate of Credit
+Management and Leadership Specialist (MAL1) Technical Certificate of Credit

 According to the Occupational Outlook Handbook of the Bureau of Labor Statistics, job opportunities for Management/Leadership Specialist will grow as fast as the average.
 Keen competition is expected for jobs as the number of applicants greatly exceeds the number of job openings.
 College graduates and those who have earned certification should have the best job opportunities.
 Competition for these positions can be very competitive and management education can provide a competitive edge.
+While the Bureau of Labor Statistics expects employment to grow as fast as the average, applicants with management experience along with a college degree in industrial engineering, management, or a related field, will enjoy the best job prospects.
+Management courses are offered in high schools across the country usually through the Business Education department.
 Students interested in continuing their education and advance their careers may continue their education at the technical college level in the Business Management program.
 Students may pursue an associate degree or diploma in Business Management.
 Opportunities for continual educational growth may be pursued at the university level.
 Collegiate programs in the School of Business with a major in Management are available to those students wishing to obtain a Bachelor of Science or a Bachelor of Arts in their chosen field or industry.